What happens after you are discharged from sequestration (bankruptcy)?

 You aren’t automatically notified of your discharge from sequestration, but you can request confirmation from the Accountant in Bankruptcy (AiB) for a small fee.
 Your Trustee is discharged from their role when all creditor claims have been satisfied, and they have dealt with all your assets.

 If you need more information about bankruptcy in Scotland, and what happens after you’re discharged, we can provide professional guidance and advice.
-Scotland Debt Solutions operate from four offices around Scotland, and offer a free same-day meeting to discuss your situation.
+Scotland Debt Solutions operate from five offices around Scotland, and offer a free same-day meeting to discuss your situation.

 A Debt Arrangement Scheme (DAS) is a government backed scheme which allows you to repay debt through contractual, monthly instalments without the threat of legal action and incurring penalties or interest.
 The scheme was established in 2004 for Scottish residents in debt, providing an alternative solution to sequestration, the Scottish equivalent of bankruptcy.
 A Debt […]